-Above you see 3 autonomous systems and 5 routers.
-When AS1 wants to reach AS3 we have to cross AS2, this makes AS2 our transit AS.
+Above, you see three autonomous systems and five routers.
+When AS1 wants to reach AS3, we have to cross AS2.
+This makes AS2 our transit AS.
 This is a typical scenario where AS1 and AS3 are customers and AS2 is the ISP.

 So what is going on here?
 Let me explain it step-by-step:

 - We need EBGP between AS1 and AS2 because these are two different autonomous systems.
 This allows us to advertise a prefix on R1 in BGP so that AS2 can learn it.

 - We also need EBGP between AS2 and AS3 so R5 can learn prefixes through BGP.

 - We need to get the prefix that R2 learned from R1 somehow to R5.
 We do this by configuring IBGP between R2 and R4, this allows R4 to advertise it to R5.

 So that’s the first reason we need IBGP…so you can advertise a prefix from one autonomous system to another.
 You might have a few questions after reading this:

 - Why don’t we use OSPF (or EIGRP) on AS2 instead and redistribute the prefix on R2 from BGP into OSPF and on R4 from OSPF back into BGP?